StevenRam7/calculator/README.md

 # Calculator

-A calculator for basic mathematical operations.
+A calculator for various basic math operations.

 ## Instructions